hyperledger-archives/iroha-api/source/includes/_build.md

 -d postgres:9.5
 ```

-To launch Iroha daemon, running postgres and redis services are required.
-You may launch them on your local machine, or use docker containers, as provided on the right side.
+To launch Iroha daemon, running postgres service is required.
+You may launch it on your local machine, or use docker container, as provided on the right side.

 ### Linux (debian-based)